DevX-Cipher/WinToMacApps/README.md

-# MacCross - Cross Compile macOS Executables on Windows with CMake + Clang
+# Cross Compile macOS Executables on Windows with CMake + Clang

 This project demonstrates how to cross-compile a simple macOS executable on Windows using Clang, CMake, and Ninja.